-Wilder's first daughter, Naieya, was born in 2005 with a spinal disorder known as spina bifida, and he picked up the sport while taking classes at Shelton State Community College in hopes of providing financial stability for his young family.
+Wilder's first daughter, Naieya, was born in 2005 with a spinal disorder known as spina bifida.
+He picked up the sport while taking classes at Shelton State Community College in hopes of providing financial stability for his young family.

 The heavyweight holds a career record of 42-2-1 with 41 of his finishes coming by way of a knockout.
 He won the World Boxing Championship's heavyweight title in 2015 by decision and defended the belt on ten occasions before falling to Tyson Fury in February of 2022.

 Wilder was the first American boxer to win the title since 2007 and, upon victory, was given a key to the city by Tuscaloosa Mayor Walt Maddox in June of the same year.